duplicati/update-server/README.md

 - `APIKEY`: API key to enable the `/reload` endpoint for forced expiration of cached items.
 - `KEEP_FOREVER_REGEX`: Regex to disable expiration on matching items; size limits may still expire items.
 - `NO_CACHE_REGEX`: Regex to disable caching on items matching expression.
+- `CUSTOM_LOG`: A custom serilog message template to write on requests that complete
+- `CUSTOM_LOG_HEADERS`: A semi-colon separated list of request headers to include in log data

 ## Force expire

 To force expire items, set `APIKEY` and use a request similar to:

 ```
 curl -X POST --data '["key1","item/key2"]' 'https://example.com/reload' --header 'X-API-KEY:<APIKEY>'
 ```